RhinoSecurityLabs/cloudgoat/scenarios/ecs_privesc_evade_protection/README.md

 ---

+### Easy Path
 - Attacker accesses the web service of a container inside EC2 managed by ECS.
+- The attacker exploits vulnerabilities in a web service to access the EC2's credentials or take control of the container.
+- The attacker accesses S3.
+Gets the Secret String in `flag.txt` and exits the scenario.

+### Hard Path
+- Attacker accesses the web service of a container inside EC2 managed by ECS.
-- The attacker exploits vulnerabilities in a web service to access the EC2's credentials.
+- The attacker exploits vulnerabilities in a web service to access the EC2's credentials or take control of the container.
 - The attacker defines and executes an ECS task with the authority of the web developer to privesc or bypass mitigations.
 Perform a reverse shell attack to access the container been created.
 - The attacker accesses S3 at the container to bypass GuardDuty detection.
-Gets the Secret String and exits the scenario.
+Gets the Secret String in `secret-string.txt` and exits the scenario.